 Traveling to Kyoto

-Local trains on the JR Nara Line take 70 minutes to travel between Nara and Kyoto because they stop at every station.
-If you wish to travel directly to Kyoto on the JR Nara Line you should take the Miyakoji Rapid train which takes only 48 minutes.
-This train also stops at Uji Station and Tofukuji Station on the way, however, it does not stop at Inari Station.
-If you wish to get off at Inari Station, you will need to take a local train.
+Local trains on the JR Nara Line stop at every station and take around 70 minutes to travel between Nara and Kyoto.
+If you wish to travel directly to Kyoto, take a Miyakoji Rapid train, which takes around 48 minutes.
+Miyakoji Rapid trains stop at Uji, Inari, and Tofukuji on the way, as well as selected other stations, so they are also useful for sightseeing stops at Byodoin, Fushimi Inari Taisha, and Tofukuji Temple.
+For smaller stations that rapid trains skip, take a local train.
 To plan your journey use English language online route finders like Jorudan and Ekispert.

 Information on departures is given in both Japanese and English